DataBiosphere/toil/docs/running/cliOptions.rst

                         when they are launched in gigabytes.
 You may want to set this if your jobs require a lot of disk space.
 The default value is 50.
-  --node_storage_overrides NODESTORAGEOVERRIDES_LIST
+--nodeStorageOverrides NODESTORAGEOVERRIDES
-                        List of nodeType:nodeStorage that are used
-                        to override the default value from ``--nodeStorage`` for the specified nodeType(s).
+                        Comma-separated list of nodeType:nodeStorage that are used to override the default value from ``--nodeStorage`` for the specified nodeType(s).
 This is useful for heterogeneous jobs where some tasks require much more disk than others.